Hyperpilotio/service-discovery-ecs-dns/README.md

 # Service Discovery for AWS EC2 Container Service

+# NOTE Customized by Hyperpilot.io

+* run.sh specify the value of DNSName, weave-ecs-demo.internal.

 ## Goals
 This project has been created to facilitate the creation of MicroServices on top of AWS ECS.